williamiommi/sanity-plugin-groq-snippet/README.md

 - Sanity v3 plugin
 - Store your groq queries within the Sanity Studio
 - Use tags to mark your queries
+- v1.1.0+: Load your snippet on Vision tool

 <br /><br />